sap-tutorials/Tutorials/tutorials/cp-cap-java-deploy-cf/cp-cap-java-deploy-cf.md

         - bookstore-hana
     ```

 The manifest describes the name of the application, the path where the application archive can be found and runtime type.
-In this tutorial Java Buildpack is used to deploy Spring Boot application from a single JAR archive using Java 17 JRE.
+In this tutorial Java Buildpack is used to deploy Spring Boot application from a single JAR archive using Java 17.

 The route of the application, meaning the HTTP endpoint where it will be available, will be randomized to prevent clashes with other application routes.